How Racism Makes Us Sick

 Paper Tigers follows a year in the life of an alternative high school that has radically changed its approach to disciplining its students, becoming a promising model for how to break the cycles of poverty, violence and disease that affect families.

+How personal trauma and secondary trauma can snowball into crisis.
 First person report of the cumulative trauma from our own lives plus secondary trauma from service to others.

 Laura describes how she literally found herself at the edge of a cliff – and her road back to health through Self Care.